reductstore/homepage/_posts/2023-10-09-reductstore-v1_7_0-released.md

 - news
 ---
-# ReductStore v1.7.0 has been released with provisioning and batch writing

 We are pleased to announce the release of the latest minor version of [ReductStore](https://www.reduct.store/), [1.7.0](https://github.com/reductstore/reductstore/releases/tag/v1.7.0).
 ReductStore is a time series database designed for storing and managing large amounts of blob data.